The beginning of a new year is the perfect time to reassess your advertising strategies,…

 6. Calculate the Best Locations

 Consider the best locations for viewers.
-The commuter and transport main routes are a good choice, especially to catch rush-hour traffic, but some brands would benefit more from focused marketing on tourist routes.
+For example, if you’re looking for Sacramento billboards, the commuter and transport main routes are a good choice, especially to catch rush-hour traffic, however if you need a Hollywood billboard, your brand may benefit more from focused marketing on tourist routes.
 Some billboard locations are closer to the road and some of them are raised higher into the air.
 Some are on an interesting landmark feature like halfway up a hill or on the side of an old brick building, and some billboards are poorly placed.

 Always consider the location carefully when choosing a billboard and your billboard size.
 The location is important not just for the traffic flow, but also for your ability to strategize the location to its greatest potential.